jgtoves/androidhoneypot/README.md

 # androidhoneypot
 An android honeypot that listens for malicious activity and alerts on command line IP, port, and time of event.
-Good for watch locally hosted websites used as a honeypot.
 <br>
 <br>
 • git clone https://github.com/jgtoves/androidhoneypot